brianlamere/Rmultiome4/README.md

-Rmultiome-CNMC.R file, after making them functions/etc.  There were things I had already done that were pulled from Satijalab or the scientist who handed this off to me with some code they had written, those are in the Rmultiome-base.R file.
+Rmultiome-CNMC.R file, after making them functions/etc.  There were things I had already done that were pulled from Satijalab or the scientist who handed this off to me with some code they had written, those are in the Rmultiome-base.R file, along with my own steps and my making this a cleaner Process than I had seen.
 The intent is that one then starts their own project file where they use those the library of functions; I'll make an example of that process here in the future.